apysais/gaincommerce-nmi-payment-gateway-for-woocommerce/readme.txt

 == Description ==

 **Important Requirements:**
-- This plugin only works with WooCommerce version 8.0 or higher
-- Only supports WooCommerce HPOS (High-Performance Order Storage)
-- Only tested and supported on WordPress 6.8.*
+– This plugin only works with WooCommerce version 8.0 or higher – Only supports WooCommerce HPOS (High-Performance Order Storage) – Only tested and supported on WordPress 6.8.*

 **Compatibility:**
-- WooCommerce 8.0+ (HPOS only)
+– WooCommerce 8.0+ (HPOS only)
-- WordPress 6.8.*
+– WordPress 6.8.*

-This plugin enables merchants to accept payments via NMI directly on their WooCommerce store.
-It provides a seamless and secure checkout experience for customers.
+The **Gain Commerce NMI Payment Gateway for WooCommerce** plugin is Free for merchants to accept payments via NMI directly in their WooCommerce store.
+Maintain control of the checkout process with a seamless and secure checkout experience for customers from your website.
+Developed with PCI-Compliance at the forefront, this plugin handles every transaction with the highest levels of security through NMI.

-= Features =
+= Free Plugin Features Include =
-* Easy integration with WooCommerce
+* Easy Integration into WooCommerce: Simple setup after integration for a seamless customer checkout process.
-* Secure payment processing via NMI
+* Secure Payment Processing: Full PCI-DSS Compliance via the NMI payment gateway.
+* Credit Card Processing: Complete PCI-Compliant Tokenization of payment account data sent via Collect.js.
+* Authorize Now, Capture Later: Authorize payments now and Capture payments later.
-* Supports major credit and debit cards
+* Control Card Types: Supports major credit cards and restricts credit card brands as needed.
+* Manage Transactions from the WooCommerce dashboard.
-* Customizable settings in WooCommerce admin
+* Customizable Settings in WooCommerce Admin.
+* Many More Features

 == Source Code ==
 The source code for the minified JS/CSS is available at: